thewoolleyman/railsci/README.markdown

 Rails CI environment without rebuilding it:

     cd ~/chef/railsci_chef_repo
-    git pull # Or checkout from your own fork chef-solo -c ~/solo.rb -j ~/node.json
+    git pull && git submodule update # Or checkout from your own fork chef-solo -c ~/solo.rb -j ~/node.json

 Environment Variables to cuistomize how the Rails CI server Will Be Built